pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ```
 State was run succesfully.

-I made a similar configuration file for the web-server called webserver_sshd_config and edited the init.sls file to identify the minion and use the correct configuration file accordingly:
+I made an other configuration file for the web-server called [webserver_sshd_config](module/sshd/webserver_sshd_config) and edited the init.sls file to identify the minion and use the correct configuration file accordingly:
 ```
 $ sudo micro init.sls
 $ cat init.sls